FirowMD/hl-rev/.github/ISSUE_TEMPLATE/bug_report.md

 ### Version

 <!--
-List all versions of the valentine crates you're using.
+List all versions of the bytesto4t crates you're using.
 The easiest way to gather this is by running cargo tree:

-`cargo tree | grep valentine`
+`cargo tree | grep bytesto4t`
 -->

 ### Platform